1.1.P.412 Principal carer

 The previous sections described where Parent A and Parent B share the care of the dependent/PP child during periods such as school holidays.
 In situations where the principal carer has delegated the care of the dependent child to a person who is not legally responsible for the child, refer to 1.1.D.70, under 'Temporary absences', to determine whether a child remains in the care of the person, and whether the person can continue to be the principal carer.

-Act reference: SSAct section 5(17) For the purpose of determining whether a person is the principal carer of a child…, section 5(2) to 5(8A) Dependent child…
+Act reference: SSAct section 5(17) For the purpose of determining whether a person is the principal carer of a child …, section 5(2) to section 5(8A) Dependent child …